 The difference between a higher percentage of successful deals starts and ends with an agent’s ability to carry a negotiation from start to finish.

-The critical industry driver remains persuasion.
+Persuasion remains the critical industry driver.
 That persuasion may come in the form of reasoning why the product or service makes sense for the customer or is merely a solid bargain.

 At the same time, a substantial negotiation ends with both parties enjoying balanced benefits.
 These are important tools a skilled agent understands.

-- Good Business Sense: The benefits offered the customer should prove equally beneficial for the brand.
+- Good Business Sense: The benefits offered by the customer should prove equally beneficial for the brand.

 - Distinguish Levels: Items such as discounts and bonus points are best portioned out to customers who make commitments or purchases that warrant that particular level of value.

 - Know When To Close: Customers who are active negotiators themselves may push for added value.
 A skilled agent recognizes when to close before giving up too much value.